Benefits Administration Manual - Workers' Compensation

-IDL benefits are payable for a maximum of 52 weeks, or 365 calendar days, within a two-year period, from the first day of disability (first time lost) due to the injury or illness.
+IDL benefits are payable for a maximum of 52 weeks, or 2080 work hours (40 hours/week x 52 weeks = 2080 hours for a full-time employee), within a two-year period, from the first day of disability (first time lost) due to the injury or illness.
 Any time paid as IDL, whether one hour or eight hours, constitutes one date of IDL applied to the maximum time limits.

 Injured employees who have sufficient leave credits can supplement their IDL payments up to their full net pay.
 Income received from supplementation is taxable and will be reported on the employee's W-2 Form at the end of the year.
 Federal and state taxes will be based on the current flat tax rate.

 For additional information on the provision of IDL or IDL/S, see PML 2014-025.
 For further information on IDL for time lost before July 1, 2014, see PML 2002-060.

 EIDL was established in 1984 through memoranda of understaning between the state and exclusive representatives for rank-and-file employees in specific bargaining units.
 Government Code 19871.2 provides the authority for excluded employees to also receive this benefit.
 Eligible excluded employees are those in a classification responsible for the supervision of represented employees who are eligible for enhanced benefits.